 The beauty of Miami comes from its mix of cultures, especially highlighted in each of its neighborhoods.
 Coconut Grove was originally settled by Bahamians a century ago and has that laid-back attitude with a bohemian touch, while Little Havana, which was carved out by Cuban exiles during the 1960s, is the heart of the city’s Hispanic culture.
 Don’t miss Calle Ocho (Eighth Street), with its ventanitas, walk-up windows next to restaurants that serve up coffee, pastries, and croquetas.
 Little Haiti was settled in the 1980s by Haitian refugees and now has Creole-influenced restaurants and museums; Allapattah (also known as Little Santo Domingo) offers a taste of the Dominican Republic; and Liberty City dates back to the 1930s Black migration and is home to the African Heritage Cultural Arts Center.
 In the center, there’s Downtown Miami, a juxtaposition of old and new, while neighboring Brickell is lined with modern skyscrapers.

 There’s no denying the Miami heat.
 While midsummer temperatures may not sound that high in the mid-70s to high 80s Fahrenheit, the tropical climate makes it feel humid and muggy.
-Springtime and autumnal visits may be more pleasant, with temperatures averaging in the 70s.
+Springtime and autumnal may be more pleasant times to stay in one of Miami’s vacation rentals, with temperatures averaging in the 70s.
 But even a winter trip to Miami will likely feel like a warm-up, with lows around 60 and highs in the mid-70s.
 Along with the sunny days comes the rain, with the Atlantic hurricane season starting in June and going through November.
 The highest rainfall usually comes in June but remains high in August and September.

 Miami Beach is a separate city from Miami, and the former lends additional cultural vibrancy to the latter.
 After all, the South Beach neighborhood is home to the Art Deco architecture, high-end dining, and beach culture the Magic City is known for.
 The best way to get to know Miami Beach is to just start walking along Ocean Drive, where you’ll hit oceanfront coffee shops, boutiques, and bars — and many fascinating characters.